tmaxwelltech/tmaxwelltech.github.io/_posts/ruby/2019-04-17-helloruby.markdown

 Ruby and Python ...

-I will explain how to get this program running in a UNIX based environment.
-I wouldn't know where to start this in Windows!
+I will explain how to get the traditional first program, the 'hello world' program, working in Ruby.
+These instructions are for getting this program running in a UNIX based environment.

 The following commands will make a new directory, make that new directory the working directory, create a new file within that directory and finally open that directory in the Atom text editor.